Introducing health and social care

 What you will study

-This online module takes you into the lives of care workers and care service users through in-depth case studies.
+This online module takes you into the lives of health and social care workers and service users through in-depth case studies.
 The module materials are written in clear, simple language and a friendly, thought-provoking style.
 The module is brought to life through audio, video and interactive activities which will set you thinking – drawing on your own ideas and experience to deepen your learning and help you understand the essentials of good practice.

 Block 1: explores what it means to be a carer, firstly in the context of informal or family care and then moving on to formal or professional care.
 It examines the requirements for being a professional carer such as professional standards as well as the demands and rewards of being involved in providing care.